Skip to content

 In built-up areas like Newtown, Highton, or Ocean Grove, you might have 20+ WiFi networks competing for the same channels.
 Your router is constantly fighting for airtime.

-Using a WiFi analyser (not the free phone apps – they can't see the full picture), you can find the least congested channel.
+Using a proper WiFi analyser (not the free phone apps — they can’t see the full picture), you can find the least congested channel.
 Sometimes just switching from the 2.4GHz band to 5GHz makes a huge difference.
+There’s a deeper walkthrough in my 2.4GHz vs 5GHz guide.

 WiFi signals don’t travel through walls and floors as well as you’d think.
 That room at the back of the house?
 It might only be getting 10% of the signal strength.

-Before buying a mesh system or repeater, get a proper heat map done.
-I've seen people spend $500 on mesh gear when moving the router 2 metres would have solved it.
+Before buying a mesh system or extender, get a proper heat map done.
+I’ve seen people spend $500 on mesh gear when moving the router 2 metres would have solved it.
+If you genuinely do need mesh, my mesh WiFi guide walks through the decision.

 Routers tucked into entertainment units or sitting in direct sunlight run hot.
 When they overheat, they throttle performance or drop connections entirely.

 Move it somewhere with airflow.
-Seriously – this is often the easiest fix.
+Off the floor, out of the cupboard, away from the TV.
+Seriously — this is often the easiest fix.

 The average Australian home now has 15+ connected devices.
 Older routers weren’t designed for this.
 Every smart TV, phone, tablet, and smart plug shares the same connection.